 The main advantage of defining features on blocks of frames instead of defining features on single frames, e.g. MFCCs, is that each block comprises a sequence of several frames, which allows to perform some temporal processing within the local feature extraction process.
-It is important to note that there are fundamental differences between the block-processing framework and temporal modeling via texture windows [Tzanetakis and Cook, 2002, Peeters, 2007, Meng et al., 2005].
-Texturewindows summarize and aggregate frame-level features by building low-order statistics over a longer sliding time window.
+It is important to note that there are fundamental differences between the block-processing framework and temporal modeling via texture windows [Tzanetakis and Cook, 2002, ?, ?].
+Texture-windows summarize and aggregate frame-level features by building low-order statistics over a longer sliding time window.
 However, no explicit temporal processing is performed.
-In contrast the block processing framework offers the possibility to explicitly perform temporal processing, as all frames in a block are processed by the local feature extraction process at once.
+In contrast the block processing framework offers the possibility to explicitly perform temporal process at once.
 This way the resulting features can capture temporal information, e.g. rhythm or dynamics related properties, over a longer local time span, which is defined by the block width.